mdsol/ruby-style-guide/README.md

     end
     ```

-* Align the parameters of a method call if they span over multiple lines.
+* Indent the parameters of a method call with two spaces if they span over multiple lines.
+  Optionally place the trailing `)` on its own line returning to the parent indentation.

     ```Ruby
     # starting point (line is too long)